Waseem-javed/stylezilo/README.md

 ## Environment Variables

-To connect your backend services, create a `.env.local` file in the root of your project and add the following:
+To connect your backend services, create a `.env` file in the root of your project and add the following:

 ```env
 #Clerk